veryeli/tesseract/data/about.md

 **understanding** we seek to understand, celebrate, and cocreate with others creating a more profound relationship to deep time. through these different rhythms we are approaching a shared horizon.

-alone we are each line; together we become a tesseract within the tesseract, stronger and holding endless tensions. no two practices are the same but all push for another world.
+alone we are each lines; together we become a tesseract within the tesseract, stronger and holding endless tensions. no two practices are the same but all push for another world.

 # sub-practices